Feature Importance & Random Forest – Python

 Random forest for feature importance

-In this post, you will learn about how to use Random Forest Classifier (RandomForestClassifier) for determining feature importance using Sklearn Python code example.
-This will be useful in feature selection by finding most important features when solving classification machine learning problem.
-It is very important to understand feature importance and feature selection techniques for data scientists to use most appropriate features for training machine learning models.
+When building machine learning classification and regression models, understanding which features most significantly impact your model’s predictions can be as crucial as the predictions themselves.
+This post delves into the concept of feature importance in the context of one of the most popular algorithms available – the Random Forest.
+Whether used for classification or regression tasks, Random Forest not only offers robust and accurate predictions but also provides insightful metrics to find the most important features in your dataset.
+You will learn about how to use Random Forest regression and classification algorithms for determining feature importance using Sklearn Python code example.
+It is very important to understand feature importance and feature selection techniques for data scientists to use most important features for training machine learning models.
 Recall that other feature selection techniques includes L-norm regularization techniques, greedy search algorithms techniques such as sequential backward / sequential forward selection etc.

 What & Why of Feature Importance?

 Feature importance is a key concept in machine learning that refers to the relative importance of each feature in the training data.
-In other words, it tells us which features are most predictive of the target variable.
+In other words, it tells us which features are most important in terms of predicting the values of the target variable with most accuracy.
 Determining feature importance is one of the key steps of machine learning model development pipeline.
 Feature importance can be calculated in a number of ways, but all methods typically rely on calculating some sort of score that measures how often a feature is used in the model and how much it contributes to the overall predictions.

 Feature importance is used to select features for building models, debugging models, and understanding the data.
 The outcome of feature importance stage is a set of features along with the measure of their importance.
 Once the importance of features get determined, the features can be selected appropriately.
 One can apply feature selection and feature importance techniques to select the most important features.
 Note that the selection of key features results in models requiring optimal computational complexity while ensuring reduced generalization error as a result of noise introduced by less important features.